u16052642/thrive_erp_documentation/documentation-16.0/content/applications/sales/subscriptions/closing.rst

 .. image:: closing/close-your-subscriptions-as-a-customer.png
   :align: center
-  :alt: Close your subscription from a customer point of view with Odoo Subscriptions
+  :alt: Close your subscription from a customer point of view with Thrive Bureau ERP Subscriptions

 By using this button, the customer can specify the reason for cancelling his/her subscription and he/she can even leave a message.

 .. image:: closing/use-of-close-reasons-as-a-customer.png
   :align: center
-  :alt: What happens when customers close their subscription with Odoo Subscriptions?
+  :alt: What happens when customers close their subscription with Thrive Bureau ERP Subscriptions?

 By confirming the cancellation, the customer is redirected to his/her portal.
 The administrator is informed of this modification.
 Indeed, the status of the subscription becomes *Closed* and a note